About | Cybantage

 Research & Publication

 Seven published research works spanning breach survivability, insurance claim mechanics, compliance framework limitations, and governance accountability.
-The research portfolio is the intellectual foundation of Cybantage's market position.
+Practitioner observation is the origin.
+Research is the verification.
+Products address the gap.

 Rod Andes · Founder, Cybantage

-Ready to work with someone who's been inside your problem?
+Ready to work with someone who has been inside the aftermath?